 One design choice that I’m always not thrilled about is the brake cables sticking out.
 The good news here is that the cables are well protected, so at least that mitigates the problem, but they will still protrude.

 A common nuisance that a few users have reported is that the deck is not wide enough in the middle for them.
 They were all pretty much able to ride the scooter anyway, but with reduced comfort.
 That is a valid objection.

-A few users have reported wobbly handlebars, and a handful of users have complained about the lights not being strong enough, although many others are very satisfied with the lights.
+A few users have reported wobbly handlebars, and a handful of users have complained about the lights not being strong enough, although most of the other owners are very satisfied with both of those.

 The wider turn radius is an obvious tradeoff because of the wide wheels.
-This has been talked about a bit, but mostly owners ease into it and just learn a new way of how to ride the scooter better.
+This has been talked about a bit online, but most owners ease into it and just learn a new way of how to ride the scooter better.

 Owner reviews and market adoption

 The reviews for the Mercane WideWheel Pro are nothing short of spectacular.
-Over 91% of owners have rated this scooter with 5-star or 4-star ratings, and are extremelly happy with their purchase.
+Over 91% of owners have rated this scooter with 5-star or 4-star ratings, and are extremely happy with their purchase.

 The scooter itself is pretty eye-catching and has spread through the scooter world like a virus.
-Very few scooter lovers have never heard of this scooter, and every single one of them either loves it or respects it.
+Very few scooter lovers have never heard of this scooter, and every single one of the ones that know it either loves it or respects it, or both.

-All in all, the Mercane WideWheel Pro is a massively popular and successful scooter, receiving a lot of love by both owners and admirerers from a distance.
+All in all, the Mercane WideWheel Pro is a massively popular and successful scooter, receiving a lot of love from both owners and admirers from a distance alike.